 Under his baton, the Klein Forest Symphonic Band has been featured at the Midwest Clinic in Chicago (1984) and received the Sudler Flag of Honor (1997).
 Selected to the Bands of America Concert Festival (1993, 1997), the band has also performed in Carnegie Hall (1999, 2003, 2007, 2013).
 The National Association of Recording Arts and Sciences recognized Klein Forest as the GRAMMY National Signature School (2003) for the #1 Music Program in the country.

 Mr. Worosello served on the State Board of the Texas Music Educators Association as President of Region IX for 21 years.
 He is also a member of the National Band Association, Texas Bandmasters Association and the Texas Music Adjudicators Association.
-He is a Past President of the Alpha Chapter of Phi Beta Mu and is currently Immediate Past President of the International Executive Board.
+He is a Past President of the Alpha Chapter of Phi Beta Mu and is served as International President for the organization (2013-2015).
 Selected to the Band World Legion of Honor (1997), Paul was selected as the Secondary Teacher of the Year for the Klein Independent School District (2006) and awarded the Lifetime Achievement Award from the H.E.B.
 Excellence in Education Foundation (2008), one of five teachers honored in the state that year.
-Chairing the committee to revise the Texas Prescribed Music List (1989-93), he was involved with developing a selective music list of marches and revising the concert list for the National Band Association.
+Chairing the committee to revise the Texas Prescribed Music List (1989-93) and (2016-21), he was involved with developing a selective music list of marches and revising the concert list for the National Band Association.
 He has twice been awarded the National Band Association “Citation of Excellence.”
+In 22020, Paul Worosello was inducted as a member of the Texas Bandmasters Hall of Fame.

-Paul is an adjunct faculty member for Sam Houston State University as a University Supervisor, overseeing 10-15 student teachers a year for the College of Education.
-He also currently serves on the seven-member Prescribed Music List committee for band UIL activities.
-Paul is a frequent clinician and adjudicator for marching and concert bands, having served on state championship marching panels for Texas, Louisiana and Nebraska.
+Paul is currently an adjunct faculty member for Sam Houston State University as a University Supervisor, overseeing 10-15 student teachers a year for the College of Education.
+He serves on the John Philip Sousa Foundation Silver Scroll committee for community bands.
+Paul is a frequent clinician and adjudicator for marching and concert bands, having served on state championship marching panels for Texas, Louisiana, Nebraska and Illinois.

 In 2009 Paul assumed the position of Music Director of the Woodlands Concert Band, an adult community band north of Houston, Texas.
 In addition to an active concert series every year, under his baton, they have performed for the ACB National Convention (2009), the Texas Bandmasters Association Convention (2015), and the Midwest Clinic, Chicago, IL (2018).